Canons Ashby’s new staircase carpet

 When wandering through our historic house, many visitors don’t think about what’s under their feet.

 By examining watercolours painted by Clara Dryden in the early 1900’s, a new carpet pattern has been designed, inspired by what was here over 100 years ago.
-This will be created on historic looms by Grosvenor Wilton, one of the UK’s oldest independent carpet manufacturers.
+This was created on historic looms by Grosvenor Wilton, one of the UK’s oldest independent carpet manufacturers.

-Grosvenor Wilton works with traditional looms that are up to 120 years old, using methods which haven’t changed since 1790, except of course they are now powered by electricity.
+Grosvenor Wilton works with traditional looms that are up to 120 years old, using methods which haven’t changed since 1790, except that they are now powered by electricity.

-The new historically accurate carpet has now been installed in the main staircase and ready to protect the floor this coming summer.
+The new historically accurate carpet has now been installed in the main staircase and ready to protect the floor for future explorers.

 Remember to look down and admire what you’re walking over next time you visit.